dforsber/glue-table-cache/README.md

-# Map Glue Table to DuckDB VIEW using S3 Listing with LRU Caching

-Because DuckDB does not support AWS Glue Table catalogs, you can use this module to map SQL queries and cache metadata.
+# Query AWS Glue Tables efficiently with DuckDB

+You can use this module to query AWS Glue Tables from DuckDB while efficiently caching all Glue metadata (tables, partitions) and S3 listings.
+Both hive partitioning and partition projection based Glue Tables are supported.

-Convert DuckDB SQL queries reading from Glue Tables to DuckDB Parquet scanning over pruned S3 listings.
-It uses DuckDB AST instead of SQL string manipulation.
-It uses DuckDB integration for efficient SQL-based partition filtering and supports both standard Hive-style partitioned tables and AWS Glue partition projection patterns.
-This TS module also uses an LRU cache layer for AWS Glue Table metadata and S3 listings.
+Convert DuckDB SQL queries reading from Glue Tables to DuckDB Parquet scanning over partition pruned S3 listings by using DuckDB.
+DuckDB SQL query AST manipulation is used instead of SQL string matching.
+Both standard Hive-style partitioned tables and AWS Glue partition projection patterns are supported, (except injected projection for now).

+Glue Tables are assumed to be Parquet based, but we will support also JSON and CSV based Glue Tables.

 ```sql
 -- Original unsupport DuckDB SQL query